Navigation Mind-Body Clinical Research Center

 Fee-for-Service Sliding Scale Clinic

 Being part of an academic medical center, we are committed to training and research.
 The Mind Body Clinical Research Center is part of the Stony Brook University Consortium Training Programs in Psychology, which includes a doctoral internship program accredited by the American Psychological Association; a pre-doctoral externship program; and a post-doctoral fellowship program.
 Our trainees come from top Universities throughout the country and are closely supervised to provide high quality, evidenced-based care.
 Our interns and externs provide individual and group-based therapy as part of our low fee-for-service clinic.
-Our fees are based on a sliding scale according to income and are considerably lower than practitioners in the community.
-Fees range from $20 to $125.
+Fees are determined on a sliding scale up to $90.

 Daytime and evening groups available